bigpandaio/ansible-workshop/workshop/1_Why-Hello-There-Playbooks.md

 #### Ok, what was that we ran?

-Let's have a looksie at the playbook
+Let's have a looksie at the playbook:

 ```
 ---